 💡 Plaky Pro Tip

 Interested in how SaaS companies determine their pricing?
-You can learn about it in the following blog post:
+You can learn about it in the following post:

 - Adding colored labels to the board,